-Fluid Attacks' Offensive Team Leader Andres Roldan,
+Fluid Attacks' Offensive Team Leader Andres

 Roldan, published a blog post about his

 'Journey to OSCE.'
 After reading it and showing more

 interest in his experience, we had some questions, which Andres was kind

 enough to answer.
 Here we share with you some of his insights:

 Why do you think you gravitated to the issues of hacking and cybersecurity initially?

-I’ve always been curious about how things work.
+- I’ve always been curious about how things work.
 In college, while studying Business Administration, some 20 years ago, I once read or heard the word 'Hacker' and started reading about what it meant to be a hacker and what skills were required.
 At that time, Windows 98 was in use, and terms like 'hacker,' 'cracker,' and 'phreaker' were popular.
 Besides, Kevin Mitnick was an idol, and the movies Matrix and Takedown were released.
 That atmosphere of deep knowledge was what led me to change careers and start on the path of cybersecurity.

 Why did you read Aleph One’s article about exploitation if you didn’t know anything about computers?

-If you searched in Altavista (the Google of 20 years ago) for terms related to 'hacking,' that was one of the results.
+- If you searched in Altavista (the Google of 20 years ago) for terms related to 'hacking,' that was one of the results.
 That article was launched in Phrack magazine, which is still a reference point for security issues.

 How and when did you discover Fluid Attacks?
 What were the requirements to fulfill at that time to become part of the company?

 Fluid Attacks, I had a cybersecurity company, but it was not successful.

 What kind of skills and knowledge do you think a person should possess to achieve this OSCE certification?

 - The CTP course is designed to help you think in a creative way when you are doing an intrusion.
 Knowledge is gained through study and discipline, but the key is the ability to think outside the box to resolve problems.

 You told us that you did the CTP course modules several times.
 Why did you do that?

-Because there are many variables to take into account when creating an exploit.
+- Because there are many variables to take into account when creating an exploit.
 You have to understand every step, every instruction, and why.
 Every application is different, and you can’t apply 'by heart' attack patterns.
 You have to understand the reason for each step, and that is accomplished by repetition.

 What is it that changes so much between the laboratory in the course and the exam?

-The techniques to solve the exam are taught in the course.
+- The techniques to solve the exam are taught in the course.
 However, the exam exercises are not solved in the same way as the course exercises.
 It is necessary to understand the problem, understand the target’s environment, and reuse what has been learned creatively.

 How does the 'Hack The Box' machines' difficulty level compare to these lab and test exercises?